finos/datahelix/docs/GettingStarted.md

 # Getting Started

-The following guide gives a 10 minute introduction to the generator via various practical examples.
+The following guide give a short introduction to the datahelix via a practical example.

+For more comprehensive documentation please refer to the [User Guide](UserGuide.md).

 # Contents